dexie/dexie-website/docs/Simplify-with-yield.md

 ### Method 1

-NOTE: Using ES5 style vars to make the samples work in todays browsers (March 2016).
+NOTE: Using ES5 style vars to make the samples work in today's browsers (March 2016).

 ```javascript
 var async = Dexie.async;